-A healthy hip is made up of the following parts:
+A healthy knee has the following parts:

 - Cartilage a slippery, strong flexible tissue.
 It is found where the bones meet.
-The cartilage helps the bones to glide over each other when the hip joint bends. - Tendons tough bands of tissue that attach the muscles to the bones. - Muscles are needed to help move and support the hip joint.
+The cartilage helps the bones to glide over each other when the knee bends or straightens. - Tendons tough bands of tissue that attach the muscles to the bones.
+Muscles are needed to help move and support the knee joint. - Ligaments short bands of stretchy tissue that connect bones to other bones.